 Care for chronic health conditions should not be delayed, he said.
 Contact your doctor to continue monitoring chronic health conditions.

-Patients who do not need care in an Emergency Room may visit an Urgent Care clinic or do a Virtual Visit or Virtual Urgent Care visit.
-UCHealth offers Virtual Visits for more than 700 clinics across UCHealth.
+Patients who do not need care in an Emergency Room may visit an Urgent Care clinic or do a video visit or Virtual Urgent Care visit.
+UCHealth offers video visits for more than 700 clinics across UCHealth.
 During a Virtual Visit, your medical provider may advise you to see a medical professional in person.
 Call your provider to set up a Virtual Visit or make an appointment though My Health Connection.

 Virtual Urgent Care can be used 24/7 for medical problems such as seasonal allergies, pink eye, sinus infection or urinary tract infection.
 You do not need to be a UCHealth patient or have insurance to set up a Virtual Urgent Care appointment, though patients will have to have a My Health Connection account to register.